Two real estate experts provide tips on building and renovating a house in Portugal.

 For other major works, you should hire an architect to develop a project to present to local authorities.
 To choose this crucial partner in the whole process you should rely on other people’s experiences and, of course, on your own impressions!
 Visit other completed projects to see what and who suits you best.
 During this phase, make sure that the project you are developing accurately represents what you want.
 This prevents making alterations in future works, which can lead to costs spinning out of control.

-Typically, the architectural project is approved first, but to obtain a building licence, be aware that you must order several other technical and engineering projects (structural, electrical, hydraulics, communications, etc.) which also need to be approved by local authorities and independent organisations.
+Typically, the architectural project is approved first, but to obtain a building license, be aware that you must order several other technical and engineering projects (structural, electrical, hydraulics, communications, etc.) which also need to be approved by local authorities and independent organizations.

 How long will the development take?

 It is difficult to give an estimate of the total time needed because it depends on which council is responsible for where you are developing your house (and on a thousand other things), but be prepared to wait for several months, even though the process can also be surprisingly quick sometimes!

 Make sure that your architect keeps you informed of all the steps involved in the process.
 After approval, you must pay a variable amount for the building license, which in some councils is still very low.

 In the meantime, you can start contacting construction firms to get a total budget for the works in question.
 You can also decide to order separate quotes for individual parts of the project (which can lower costs), but in this case, you must absolutely know someone whom you trust completely to assist you.

 Always get at least three budgets (again from recommended and trusted firms whose previous projects you’ve seen), and make sure that all aspects of the construction are included and previewed–technical aspects and building methods as well as materials and finishes.
 Don’t always go for the cheapest quote, because this choice can turn out to be the most expensive in the long run.
 Choose the firm that gives you the most confidence through previous works and information from friends.

 During construction try to be present as much as you can, because this will help you to control all aspects of the process much better.